I’ve always been able to fight. And I’ve been in some big ones, like real gloves-off, jersey-tuggin’, fist-throwin’ scraps.

 I didn’t budge.
 But I did help her raise the Cup over her head.
 It was one of the best days of my life.
 When I think back on it, though, I remember how hard it was to see her struggling like that.
 She was a hero to me.
 And your heroes aren’t supposed to get hurt.

 When I was breaking into the AHL in 1997 with St. John’s, Newfoundland, the younger players on the team were required to go to the local children’s hospital quite a few times a year.
 I was just beginning my career, and I wasn’t concerned with much else outside of hockey and my circle of friends.
 I sort of dreaded that first time going to the hospital.
-What am I supposed to say to these kids?

 The first time I went the players were split up and sent to different wings of the hospital to visit groups of kids.
 And I remember getting to the room I was assigned to and being struck by the illnesses and diseases these children were facing.
 I didn’t think I’d be able to smile and be the person these kids wanted me to be.